jcouto/wfield/README.md

 To install start by getting [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Install for all users and set as system python (this is not essential if you know what you are doing).

-If you are using Windows, get a terminal like [git bash](https://git-scm.com/downloads).
+If you are using Windows, get a terminal like [git bash](https://git-scm.com/downloads) [optional]

 - Go to the folder where you want to install and clone the repository: `git clone https://github.com/jcouto/wfield.git`.
 This create a directory; go inside the directory.

 - Use anaconda to install all dependencies: `conda env create -f env.yml` the file env.yml is inside the wfield directory.

-- Install `wfieldtools` in develop mode so that local changes to the code take effect (you can not move the folder after this): `python setup.py develop`
+- Enter the environment `conda activate wfield` and onstall `wfieldtools` in develop mode so that local changes to the code take effect: `python setup.py develop` (you can not move the folder after this)

-- If you install following these instructions you need to run `conda activate wfield` to activate the environment before running the software.
+- You will need to run `conda activate wfield` to activate the environment before running the software.

 ### Tutorial